Estapraq/sql-introduction/sql_shortLecture.md

 > insert into payroll values ( "Sam", 7.5, "proj1");
 ```

-the right code should be,
+The right code should be.

 ```sql
 insert into payroll (name, hours, project) values("Sam", 7, "proj1");